-Another strategy describes a correlation between the occurrence of the things so defined that a global determinism does not hold.
-When we decide to use a correlation between facts or activities, we must be aware that in general we renounce to individuate what determines the existence of the correlation, and our optimal result is to show the conditions under which a correlation holds.
-Moreover, when we try to employ a deterministic approach, we must be aware that, either we use a correlation as a definition with the related problems91, or we need further information to pass from a correlation to a cause-effect relation, because both the correlated facts may be effects of a third fact.
-We must be fully aware of this point when we interpret a scientific result, or we forecast its practical applications, and biology offers very interesting examples of such situations.
+We can introduce a general strategy if we accept to describe only a correlation between the occurrences of the things so defined that a global determinism does not hold.
+However, we must be aware that we usually renounce to individuate what determines the existence of the correlation, and our optimal result is to show the conditions under which a correlation holds.
+Moreover, when we try passing to a deterministic approach, we must be aware that we need further information, because both the correlated facts may be effects of a third fact74.
+This point is very critical when we interpret a scientific result or when we forecast its practical applications, and the geometrical picture that we are using offers an intuitive explanation of the situations that we can meet.
+Let the correlated facts mimic the properties of projections, onto suitable subspace of phase space, of trajectory segments75.
+Since many trajectory segments can share the same projections, we cannot surely predict which processes follow the correlated facts, and we can meet unexpected results.

-We set the correlation between things that mimic the properties of projections, onto suitable subspace of phase space, of trajectory segments92.
-Since many trajectory segments share the same projections, we are not sure of the consequences that follow the correlated facts; and we may meet unexpected results.
 For instance, we inherit from the history of biology an evolution scheme in which a new behavior grows together with related changes in biological architecture.
-In these cases, it is also traditional to correlate the two orders of facts.
-Since the state that corresponds to the architectural changes has the characteristics of a projection as well, many trajectory segments can share it.
-So, different physical processes can reach it, and we know that techniques of biochemistry or of molecular biology can induce the same architectural changes.
-Correlation, however, depends on the characteristics of the trajectory segment.
-Therefore, the correlation may hold when the state belongs to certain trajectory segments, and it cannot hold when the state belongs to other trajectory segments.
-In our example, the new behavior can be obtained when a system activity induces the architectural changes, and it cannot be obtained when we induce the changes through techniques of molecular biology93.
+In these cases, it is usual to correlate the two orders of facts.
+Since the state that corresponds to the architectural changes has the characteristics of a projection, many trajectory segments can share it.
+Therefore, different physical processes can reach it, and we know that different techniques of biochemistry or of molecular biology can induce the same architectural changes.
+Moreover, correlation depends on the characteristics of the trajectory segments, and it cannot hold when the state belongs to other trajectory segments.
+A new behavior can thus be obtained when an activity of the system induces certain architectural changes, and it may not be obtained when we induce the same architectural changes through techniques of molecular biology76.